Glossary

 Super Queen: Super Queen is a term used for the Eastern Accents extra large queen bed cover.
 The Super Queen size is recommended to accommodate a queen bed with a pillowtop mattress.

-Swag: A swag is a section of fabric draped above a window.
+Swag (Drapery): A swag is a section of fabric draped above a window.

 T